Welcome to Pavilion Surgery

 The Pavilion Surgery will be closed on the date:

-For the Bank Holiday period.
-Please ensure any prescriptions you require have been obtained before these dates.
+for the Bank Holiday.
+Please ensure any prescriptions you require have been obtained before this date.
 For information on services open during this period please see the Opening Times pages and view the "Practice Closures" and "When we are closed" tabs.